“I’m behind on payments… will I have to give my house back to the bank in Wisconsin?”

 Why do people choose to sell their home instead of going through foreclosure?
 (You still lose your house either way.)

 The stress that foreclosure brings will continue to follow you even after losing your house.
 Because of the negative impact foreclosure has on credit ratings, it will continue to feel like you’re trying to climb out of a hole.
 In fact, going through foreclosure could impact your credit score by as much as 100 to 150 points.
-Selling your house before it can be foreclosed on will at least save your credit and allow you a better chance at rebounding.
+Selling your house before it is sold at auction will save your credit and allow you a better chance at rebounding.